tytydraco/yessleep/out/I_work_at_the_Brookside_Nursing_Home_Something_is_hunting_me.md

 That was hours ago.

 I still hear the shuffling.
 It’s closer now, almost like a heartbeat, beating in the walls.
 In the air.
-Every creak of the floorboards, every whisper of the wind through the vents—it’s her.
+Every creak of the floorboards, every whisper of the wind through the vents...it’s her.
 She’s circling, waiting.

 I don’t know if I’ll get out.
 I don’t know how long I can last in here.

 But if you’re reading this, don’t come looking for me.
 Don’t come near Brookside.
-I don’t care if it’s in the middle of the night or the middle of the day.
+I don’t care if it’s the middle of the night or the middle of the day.
 Don’t come.
 Because I’m hiding from something far worse than you can imagine.
-Something that doesn’t just want you to suffer - it wants to *take* everything from you.
+Something that doesn’t just want you to suffer...it wants to *take* everything from you.

-If I don’t make it out… then let this be my warning.
+If I don’t make it out…then let this be my warning.
 Stay far away.
 Because she doesn’t just want your body.
 She wants your ***soul.***